-ALL SERIOUS DECLENSION IN RELIGION BEGINS IN NEGLIGENCE OF CLOSET DUTIES: These are meditation, selfexamination, reading the Scriptures, praise, and prayer.
-A close walk with God insures regularity and alacrity in performing these duties.
-But an indisposition for them is one of the first signs that spiritual health is failing.
+ALL SERIOUS DECLENSION IN RELIGION BEGINS IN NEGLIGENCE OF CLOSET DUTIES: These are meditation, self-examination, reading the Scriptures, praise, and prayer.
+A close walk with God insures regularity and alacrity1 in performing these duties.
+But an indisposition2 for them is one of the first signs that spiritual health is failing.
 This symptom should produce alarm.
 Sometimes it does; and then the enemy gains no permanent advantage.
 But often the soul is made quite at ease, is thrown quite off its guard, and allows the public duties of religion to supersede the secret.
-A true Christian can hardly live without any secret prayer; but he may be in such a state as sadly to slight the means of personal communion with God.
-Trains of pious meditation may be few.
-The Scriptures may cease to be to the soul the lively oracles: honey and the honeycomb.
-Self-examination may prove a hard task and a revealer of unlooked-for wickedness.
-Praise and thanksgiving may become strange things, and He who gave songs in the night may leave the soul to sighings and tossings.
-Then prayer will be regarded rather as an exaction to be granted than as a privilege to be enjoyed.
-When piety flourished in the soul, it was not enough to perform closet duties statedly and formally.
-Without having set a particular time for them, the soul would occasionally pursue its pious reflections, its self-examinations, its earnest inquiries, its grateful trains of thought.
-It would sing some notes of praise.
-It would cry out after God, even when removed from the usual place and circumstances of devotion.
-Yes, in the midst of worldly business, devout aspirations would ascend to the Father of mercies; the events of providence successively occurring would be piously contemplated; the tear of penitence would often trickle down, and hope would rouse the soul to great animation.
+A true Christian can hardly live without any secret prayer; but he may be in such a state as sadly to

-&lt;sup>1 alacrity - cheerful readiness; liveliness.
+1 alacrity - cheerful readiness; liveliness.

-&lt;sup>2 indisposition - condition of not being inclined to do something; reluctance.
+2 indisposition - condition of not being inclined to do something; reluctance.